 - I-15 – Aggressive drivers, road rage, and commuters in a hurry make this Interstate in Riverside, CA, one to avoid.
 Drivers here love to change lanes quickly, and this stretch of highway seems to attract a large number of motorcyclists who like to use their size advantage in creating new lanes for themselves.
 It’s situations like these that might require the expertise of a motorcycle accident lawyer.

 - I-40 – Traveling to and from San Bernardino on Interstate 40 can be a challenge for even the most experienced California driver.
 Hundreds of accidents occur in the area around San Bernardino annually, accounting for dozens of deaths.
 The hotter the California sun, the slicker this highway seems to get, contributing to the risky conditions on this stretch of road.

 Who Is at Fault in Your Auto Injury Accident?

 Determining at-fault parties in an auto accident isn’t always easy or obvious.
+Consulting an auto injury lawyer can help clarify the situation and establish liability.
 Parties may include another driver, a trucking company, car or part manufacturer, or tire company.
 If you have been injured in an auto accident, we encourage you to contact us at Neale & Fhima APC.
 We offer a free initial legal consultation and have a 99% success rate on accepted cases.
 This means no up-front fees.
 We have recovered over $50 million for our clients and focus on personal injury incidents.
 Call Neale & Fhima and put our team to work for you.